-On November 25, 2020, the Company announced that it had acquired by staking the Hummingbird Gold Project located in northern Saskatchewan, Canada.
-Hummingbird consists of 12 claims totaling 14,097.87 hectares (34,836.60 acres) that are situated approximately 35 kilometres (22 miles) northwest of the town of Stony Rapids, Saskatchewan.
-Hummingbird is contiguous to the Company's Firebird Nickel Project, currently under option to Rio Tinto Exploration Canada Inc. ALX has determined that Hummingbird is prospective for gold mineralization and the Company is using remote sensing techniques to detect surface alteration zones in a large underexplored area.
+On November 25, 2020, the Company announced that it had acquired, by staking, the Hummingbird Gold Project located in northern Saskatchewan, Canada.
+Hummingbird consists of 12 100%-owned claims totaling 14,097.87 hectares (34,836.60 acres) that are situated approximately 35 kilometres (22 miles) northwest of the town of Stony Rapids, Saskatchewan.
+Hummingbird is contiguous to the Company's Firebird Nickel Project, currently under option to Rio Tinto.
+ALX has determined that Hummingbird is prospective for gold mineralization and the Company is using remote sensing techniques to detect surface alteration zones in a large underexplored area.